 If this movement appears less visible today, that does not mean it failed.
 Its tools are widely embedded.
 What has changed is the battleground.
 Platform economies, streaming, and now machine learning have shifted the locus of extraction and control.
 The question is no longer only who may copy, but who may learn.

-But as soon as we look closely — as artists, as listeners, as technologists — the story frays.
+But as soon as we look closely (as artists, as listeners, as technologists), the story frays.
 Art is relational.
 Music is collective memory.
-(Human) learning is accumulation, not theft.
+Human learning is accumulation, not theft.

-The task now is not to abolish originality, nor to retreat into romantic myths of genius.
-It is to reform how originality functions within legal and technical systems, so that authors’ rights remain meaningful without demanding an impossible standard of absolute novelty.
+The task is to reform how originality functions within legal and technical systems, so that authors’ rights remain meaningful without demanding an impossible standard of absolute novelty.
+The real risk is clinging to an unchanged concept while asking it to regulate a world it was never designed to govern.